SogoHlopec/portfolio/README.md

 **Key features:**
 - Development of a stamp system for customers (receiving coupons for every N orders)
     - Setting up automatic sending of emails with coupons
     - Automatic creation and restriction of coupon application by email
     - Creating a custom page-table in the admin with data on buyers, their orders and stamps
     - HTML-email layout for sending coupons, customized for Gmail
     - Ability to manually change the number of stamps for customers

-**Key features:**
 - Google Places API integration for hints in the address field
-- Loyalty system based on stamps and coupons

 ## Desktop
 ![desktop](desktop.jpg)